Saugeen Shores: Saugeen Rail Trail

 The trailhead can be accessed at River Street in Port Elgin, a few blocks north of the town centre and east of Hwy 21.
 There are other access points in both towns, some with parking.
 The trail is not groomed for cross country skiing during the winter but is used frequently for that purpose.
 Maps of the trails are available on the web site of the Saugeen Railtrail Association.

 Education

 Education is administered by the Bluewater District School Board.
 Schools in Saugeen Shores include École Port Elgin Saugeen Central School, Saugeen District Senior School, Northport Elementary School, St. Joseph School, and G.C.
 Huston.
-As well as other private education facilities.
+As well as other private education facilities, such as the Port Elgin Montessori School and The Learning Academy.

 Health care

 The town's hospital is in Southampton, Saugeen Memorial.
 Many physicians' practices are at the Saugeen Shores Medical Building and the Dr Earl Health Centre.
 The hospital is part of the Grey Bruce Health Services' network of hospitals in northern Bruce and in Grey County.
 Facilities include 16 beds, a 24-hour emergency department, surgery, acute medical care and outpatient services.
 According to the local Health Care Services, other facilities include: